Sat, 10 Aug 2013 iPhone 5 review - after 11 months of use how do we rate the iPhone 5?

 11 months in how do we rate the iPhone 5: iPhone 5 testing, feature comparison, and buying advice.
 Which iPhone should you buy?

 - Manufacturer: Apple

-- Cons: Expensive, Lightning port is annoying and replacement accessories are also expensive, no 4G LTE yet in the UK, 4-in screen isn’t incredibly different from 3.5-in display on iPhone 4S
+- Cons: Expensive, Lightning port is annoying, no 4G LTE in many locations of the UK, 4in screen isn’t as big as some competitor displays

 - £529 (16GB)

 The iPhone 5 is now almost a year old, but is still an incredibly popular phone.
 While some will want to hold off in the hope that Apple will soon launch the iPhone 5S or iPhone 6, or whatever the next iPhone might be called, there will equally be those who want to get a new smartphone now, should they consider the iPhone 5?

 We published a review of the iPhone 5 back in September 2012 but a lot has changed in the almost 11 months since.
 (You can read our original iPhone 5 review here).

 Apple's price for the iPhone 5 price hasn't changed since it launched last September.
 The price starts at £529 in the UK for a 16GB model, the 32GB model is £599 and there is a 64GB option available for £699.
 Apple has two colour options available: Black & Slate and White & Silver.
 Note that these prices are all for an unlocked model and you will need to purchase a nano-SIM card with call, text and internet allowance separately.
 For example, Apple offers a 3 pay and go deal on their Apple Store website that includes 300 minutes, 3000 texts and unlimited data for £15 a month.